lakes-legendaries/litmon/docsrc/model.rst

 <https://lakes-legendaries.github.io/vhash/>`_ package.

 Once all fitting articles have been vectorized, we build and train a machine learning model to find the articles most relevant to aging research.
-In this package, We use a :code:`sklearn.svm.LinearSVR` model.
+The default model to use is :code:`sklearn.network.MLPRegressor`, but you can specify any import-able machine learning model that is compliant to the sklearn api.

 Finally, after training the ML model, all articles in the evaluation set can be vectorized, and then scored via the ML model.
 The top-scoring models can then